 We'll have roughly 10 HW assignments throughout the semester.
-HW will generally be assigned on Fridays, and due the following Friday (with some variation later in the semester).
+HW will generally be assigned on Fridays, and due the following Friday (with some variation throughout the semester).
+When computing your overall HW grade, your lowest HW score will be dropped.